barisozay79/cpg-kafka-databricks-demo/README.md

 ## 💾 Data Sources

+### Docker compose file for containers
+Docker Compose file.yml

 ### 1. **Node-RED** (Simulated data publisher)
-- Simulates sensor data and batch metadata
+- Simulates sensor data and batch metadata (You can upload this json file into node-red as My-CPG-Use-Case-nodered-flows.json to simulate stream and batch data)
 - Streams data to Kafka topics:
   - `cpg.line1.stream`
   - `cpg.line1.batch`